daskausik/daskausik.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Applied and Interdisciplinary Mathematics, University of Michigan, 2028 (expected)
+* Ph.D. in Applied and Interdisciplinary Mathematics, University of Michigan, 2028 (expected)
 * B.S. in Mathematics and Physics, Harvey Mudd College, 2023